 Human destruction is sadly leading these animals to the brink of extinction, but thanks to the people at David Sheldrick, these elephants have a flicker of hope.

 So once we’d seen the young, they were ushered back into the bush where the keepers were waiting, and the older elephants came out to play.
 The exact same process was taken, and we learnt about each individual orphan and how they were being cared for at David Sheldrick.

 We learnt that the elephants start to slowly be introduced into a wild herd from the age of 3; they’re relocated to the rehabilitation units in Tsavo, where the elephants are still cared for by keepers but have the ability to socialise with ex-orphans and other wild elephants too.

-As the elephant becomes less and less dependant on milk, slight changes start to happen in their routine.
-Many will mingle with the other wild elephants during the day, but will return the stockades to sleep in the evening.
+As the elephant becomes less and less dependent on milk, slight changes start to happen in their routine.
+Many will mingle with the other wild elephants during the day but will return to the stockades to sleep in the evening.
 Only when the elephant feels ready will it stay out with its friends and be officially rehabilitated!

 The process in Tsavo generally takes a few years but is personal to every elephant, it’s taken at a pace that suits the individual animal’s needs… Which is a pretty special thing!